2imyuH/RAG_LLM_ChatBot/rag-service/README.md

 ## Environment Variables

-See `.env.example` for all available configuration options.
+See `.env` for all available configuration options.

 Key variables:
 - `DATA_DIR`: Directory to watch for documents